NCAS-CMS/cfdm/docs/source/introduction.rst

 and forecasting data using netCDF files and libraries (https://www.unidata.ucar.edu/software/netcdf).

+.. _CF-data-model:

 **CF data model**
 -----------------

 ----

-The `CF data model <https://www.geosci-model-dev.net/10/4619/2017>`_ identifies the fundamental elements ("constructs") of CF and shows how they relate to each other, independently of the netCDF encoding.
+The `CF data model <https://doi.org/10.5194/gmd-10-4619-2017>`_ [#cfdm]_ identifies the fundamental elements ("constructs") of CF and shows how they relate to each other, independently of the netCDF encoding.

 The **field** construct defined by the CF data model, which corresponds to a CF-netCDF data variable with all of its metadata, is